ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 ### Read capacity unit estimation

-A unit of read capactiy is 1 strongly consistent reads per second or 2 eventually consistent reads per second for items up to 4KB.
+A unit of read capacity is 1 strongly consistent reads per second or 2 eventually consistent reads per second for items up to 4KB.
 Calculation algorithm:

 1. Round read size up to nearest multiple of 4

 1. divide by 4

-1. Times reads per section
+1. Times reads per second

 1. if eventual consistent divide by 2

-A unit of write capacity is 1KB.

 #### Example read capacity problem #1